 Benefit #4: Mediation Allows You to Decide What's Fair

 In the states in which we practice, equitable distribution applies in: Illinois, New Jersey, New York, and Pennsylvania.
-While community property applies in California.
+While community property applies in California and Washington State.

 First let's look at equitable distribution.
 When it comes to equitable distribution, you'd be surprised at how many people think it means 50-50.